nightroman/FarNet/FarNet/README.md

 [Contents]

-**Settings menu**

-This menu shows browsable settings implemented by modules.
-A module normally has one settings set but it may have several.
-On selection from the menu the settings file is opened in the editor.
+The settings menu shows browsable settings implemented by modules.
+On selection from the menu the settings file is opened in the editor, with special features.

-**Settings editor**

-Edit and save the module settings XML.
-If the module implements and use the `Default` settings instance then changes are instantly applied.
+The saved and current settings are compared for some XML differences.
+You may be prompted to replace the editor text with the saved settings adjusted to current.
+You may undo this change before saving.

+What you may get:
+- Added new and removed old elements
+- Original formatting and elements order

+On saving settings are deserialized from XML.
+You may get validation errors.
+Fix the issues or undo the problematic changes and save again.
+Note that the file is written on saving in any case, valid or not.
+So do not leave it with issues or the module may not work properly on next loading.

+Avoid opening settings files in the editor directly, use the settings menu.
+On direct editing the changes are not applied to the current settings and validation errors may be discovered later.

 ---